Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 North Korea's Kim Jong Un has met Vladimir Putin in Russia in a highly scrutinised visit which was expected to yield an arms deal.

-After talks ended at the Vostochny space center, Mr Kim began his long journey home on his private armoured train, Russian state media reported.
+After talks ended at the Vostochny space centre, Mr Kim began his long journey home on his private armoured train, Russian state media reported.

 Moscow has indicated it will help Pyongyang develop its satellites.

-Both sides deny the US' claim that the talks are aimed at buying weapons to support Russia's war on Ukraine.
+Both sides deny the US' claim that the talks are aimed at buying weapons to support Russia's war against Ukraine.

 Besides advanced space technology, Mr Kim is also thought to have asked for food aid in return.